obrzts/BLscore/README.md

 ## Usage

-BLscore’s main function is `clusterize_TCR` which takes a data.frame with TCR sequence data, calculate pairwise BL-scores, uses them to define clusters of similar TCRs and return a data.frame with cluster ids.
+BLscore’s main function is `clusterize_TCR()` which takes a data.frame with TCR sequence data, calculate pairwise BL-scores, uses them to define clusters of similar TCRs and returns a data.frame with cluster ids.

-The input data.frame must contain following fields:
+The input data.frame must contain the following fields:

--   junction_beta - amino acid sequence of CDR3 plus the two flanking
+-   junction_beta - amino acid sequence of CDR3 plus the two conserved
-    conserved residues;
+    anchor residues;
 -   v_beta, j_beta - V and J gene with or without allele; allele
     information is not used for the score calculation.